mstksg/inCode/copy/entries/io-purity.md

---  printFibN: returns a computation that represents the act of printing the --      nth Fibonacci number to stdout and returns () (Nothing).  or rather, --      a series of instruction on interacting with the computer and returning --      nothing. printFibN :: Int -> IO () printFibN n = print (fib n)
+--  printFibN: returns a computation that represents the act of printing the --      nth Fibonacci number to stdout and returns () (Nothing).  or rather, --      a series of instruction on interacting with the computer to get it to --      print a Fibonacci number and returning nothing. printFibN :: Int -> IO () printFibN n = print (fib n)
 ~~~